 Holly joined us from the Koestler Trust, where she was literature officer.
 She has also worked for the Poetry Society, the Poetry School and as assistant editor of The Rialto.
-Her debut pamphlet won the 2014 Poetry Business Pamphlet Competition and was Poetry Book Society Pamphlet Choice.
+Her debut pamphlet, Soon Every House Will Have One, was a Poetry Book Society Pamphlet Choice.
+She was shortlisted for the 2018 Women Poets’ Prize and her work will be forthcoming in Carcanet’s New Poetries VIII.

 Mónica Parle was previously Executive Director at First Story, and before that she worked for the journal Feminist Economics and Arte Público Press.
 She is participating in the Emerging Writer Programme at the London Library, and extracts of her novels in progress were Highly Commended in Faber’s 2018 FAB Prize and Commended in the 2019 Disquiet International Prize.